 Action research partnerships between researchers and practitioners have great potential to improve practice and policy.
-NIJ published findings of the Research-Practitioner Partnerships Study, which documents, synthesizes, and shares what makes partnerships between researchers and practitioners successful.
-See "Recommendations for Collaborating Successfully With Academic Researchers, Findings from the Researcher-Practitioner Partnerships Study (RPPS)."
+NIJ's Recommendations for Collaborating Successfully With Academic Researchers, Findings from the Researcher-Practitioner Partnerships Study (RPPS) documents, synthesizes, and shares what makes partnerships between researchers and practitioners successful.

-For information related to implementation science, applicants may wish to refer to the National Implementation Research Network website.
+For information related to implementation science, applicants may refer to the National Implementation Research Network website.